KrauseFx/krausefx.com/data.md

           <li>In 2020 and 2021, check-ins at Offices went down to zero due to COVID, and a distributed work setup</li>

+          <li>Airports being the #4 most visited category was a surprise, but is accurate.
+A total of 403 airport check-ins, whereas a flight with a layover would count as 3 airport checkins</li>

+          <li>Earlier in my life I didn't always check-into 'commute' places like public transit and super markets</li>

       </ul>

       <span class="graph-sources">